Tokimon/webpack-backup-output-plugin/README.md

   plugins: [
     // Will result in a sort of "clean folder" (eg when in development) new WebpackBackupOutputPlugin({
-      removeOutputFolder: true, // Will cause the output folder to be removed
+      clean: true, // Will cause the designated files in the output folder to be removed
-      backupRoot: false // Won't create the backup
+      backup: false // Won't create the backup
     })
   ]
 }